GenStatLeipzig/CKDGen_ChrX/README.md

 Supporting code for the following draft:

-* Working title: Chromosome X genetic association analysis of kidney traits in up to 908,697 subjects revealed six novel loci and sex-specific hits in genes regulated by androgen response elements
+* **Working title**: Chromosome X genetic association analysis of kidney traits in up to 908,697 subjects revealed six novel loci and sex-specific hits in genes regulated by androgen response elements
-* Short title: CKDGen ChrX GWAMA
+* **Short title**: CKDGen ChrX
-* Analysis Team / Repository Contributor: Markus Scholz, Katrin Horn, Andreas Kühnapfel and Janne Pott
+* **Analysis Team / Repository Contributor**: Markus Scholz, Katrin Horn, Andreas Kühnapfel and Janne Pott
-* Writing Team: Markus Scholz, Afshin Parsa, Pascal Schlosser, Cristian Pattaro
+* **Writing Team**: Markus Scholz, Afshin Parsa, Pascal Schlosser, Cristian Pattaro

 We performed a **trans-ethnic X-chromosome-wide association study of 7 kidney traits** (estimated glomerular filtration rate (eGFR), serum uric acid (UA), urine albumin-creatinine ratio (UACR), blood urea nitrogen (BUN), chronic kidney disease (CKD), gout and microalbuminuria (MA)). **Sex-stratified and combined analyses** were performed in up to 46 different studies including up to 908,697 subjects considering up to 1,032,701 SNPs.
 Genome-wide significant loci were tested for sex-interactions and were compared between traits.
 A number of secondary analyses were performed to allocate candidate genes to the discovered loci.